yoichimichael/oo-relationships-astronaut-review/README.md

 * `Astronaut#shuttles`
   * returns an `Array` of this astronaut's shuttles: past, present, and future
 * `Astronaut#join_shuttle`
-  * takes in an argument of a `Shuttle` instance and adds this astronaut to the shuttle's list of astronauts if it doesn't exceed that shuttle's capacity.
+  * takes in an argument of a `Shuttle` instance and a launch date, and adds this astronaut to the shuttle's list of astronauts _if it doesn't exceed that shuttle's capacity_.
 If the shuttle is already full, print the following message: `This shuttle is at capacity!`.
 * `Astronaut.all`
   * returns an `Array` of all the astronauts
 * `Astronaut.most_missions`
-  * takes a `String` argument that is an astronaut's name and returns an instance of an astronaut who has been to Mars the most times
+  * returns an instance of an astronaut who has been to Mars the most times

 **`MISSION`**